ezypeeze/car-branding-cloud-exercise/README.md

 ```
 ---

 **NOTE:** creating APIM resource takes up to 40m-60m alone.
-This is not `IaaC` bug but how azure takes to make this resource active.
+This is not `IaC` bug but how azure takes to make this resource active.

 ---